silviaCerby/gitbook/docs/management/identity_providers_(idps)/okta/how-to-enable-okta-user-provisioning-with-scim.md

 ---
-description: This article describes how to enable automatic user provisioning via SCIM with your Okta tenant.
+description: "This article describes how to enable automatic user provisioning via SCIM with your Okta tenant."
 intercom_id: 5457593
 ---